2025 Sunrise Multifamily Summit

-Nearly 200 multifamily and real estate professionals gathered on October 30, 2025, for the return of the Sunrise Multifamily Summit after a six-year hiatus.
-Hosted by Sunrise Management & Consulting, the event offered a 360-degree view of the rental market through economic insight, regional perspective, and collaborative discussion.
+Over 200 professionals from multifamily management, real estate, banking, financial services, and related industries gathered on October 30, 2025, for the return of the Sunrise Multifamily Summit.
+Hosted by Sunrise Management & Consulting, the event brought together regional and national perspectives to examine economic conditions, rental market fundamentals, and long-term investment considerations shaping the multifamily sector.

-Hugh Johnson, Chairman and Chief Economist of Hugh Johnson Economics, offered his perspective on the national and regional economy, including employment trends, inflation, federal policy, and long-term investment outlooks.
-He also discussed the factors shaping interest rates and what multifamily investors and property professionals should expect going into 2026.
+Hugh Johnson, Chairman and Chief Economist of Hugh Johnson Economics, offered insight into national and regional economic conditions.
+His remarks covered employment trends, inflation, federal monetary policy, interest rates, and long-term investment outlooks.
+Johnson also addressed expectations for multifamily investors and property professionals as the industry looks ahead to 2026.

-The panel discussion expanded on the region’s rental landscape, including supply and demand dynamics, development trends, financing conditions, tenant expectations, and long-term growth opportunities.
+The panel discussion explored the Capital Region rental market, focusing on supply and demand dynamics, development activity, financing conditions, tenant expectations, and long-term growth opportunities.
 Panelists included Jesse Holland, President of Sunrise Management & Consulting; Stephen Obermayer, BBL; Jessica Richer, The Richer Team at Hanna Commercial Real Estate; and Brian Sheldrick, Broadview Federal Credit Union.
-Michael DeMasi of the Albany Business Review moderated the session.
+The discussion was moderated by Michael DeMasi of the Albany Business Review.

 Community Impact

-If you missed the event or would like to revisit the conversations from the October 30, 2025, Sunrise Multifamily Summit, you can find the full video here: 2025 Sunrise Multifamily Summit event video.
+Those who were unable to attend, or who wish to revisit the discussions from October 30, 2025, can view the full event recording here: 2025 Sunrise Multifamily Summit event video.

 - Support the Regional Food Bank